SUKItheFox/board_of_pins/README.md

 I created it one day to simply try out masonry gem for Rails.

-* Created with Rails 5 ...
+* Created with Rails 5, Ruby version 2.3.1p112 ...

+# SUKItheFox